Free: Healthy Freezer Meals Recipe EbookGet It Now

 Cucumber appetizers make the best easy cold appetizers!
 These cucumber salmon bites have a flavorful dill cream cheese mixture that’s topped with smoked salmon, and more fresh dill for good measure.
-Flavorful, light, and always a hit.
+Flavorful, light, and always a hit — similar to cream cheese stuffed mini peppers.
 Serve up these cucumber appetizer bites at your next get-together and see for yourself!

 These beauties are a flashback to my daughter’s first birthday party – and they make a wonderful party app – but they also make a great snack or even a light low carb lunch.
 For a lunch option, you could slice the cucumbers lengthwise to make longer boats instead of the small slices.

 Either way, they will be fantastic for the upcoming summer months.
 When it gets really hot outside and you don’t feel like cooking, cold appetizers like these are the best.

 This smoked salmon platter recipe requires only six ingredients, and no cooking at all.
 It doesn’t get any easier than that.
 And, cucumber finger food is so fun!

 These cucumber appetizer bites with salmon were originally published on April 13, 2016, and the post was republished in June 2020 to add process pictures and useful tips.
 The recipe was also updated to be a bit more keto friendly (the original used Greek yogurt only, without cream cheese).
 Here is one of the original photos, if you are curious:

 How To Make Cucumber Salmon Bites

 - Make dill cream cheese.
 This will hold your cucumber appetizer bites together.
 In a small bowl, mash together cream cheese, Greek yogurt, and garlic powder.
 Stir in fresh dill.

 - Pipe cream cheese.
 Transfer the cream cheese mixture into a piping bag.